fastify/fastify/docs/Reference/Reply.md

   from Node core.
 - `.log` - The logger instance of the incoming request.
 - `.request` - The incoming request.
+- `.getResponseTime()` - Deprecated, returns the amount of time passed since the request was received by Fastify.
 - `.context` - Deprecated, access the [Request's context](./Request.md) property.

 ```js